Facturama/facturama-python-sdk/README-en.md

 ## Web API

-> Make CFDis by using one issuer.
+> Make CFDIs by using one issuer.
 >
 > *All operations will be reflected on Facturama's web app.*